0xdreamcode/Metapp/README.md

 Universal text to speech.

 # How to download for iOS/Android
-Download launcher.html
+* Download launcher.html
-Set the homepage of Google Chrome to file://where/you/put/the/launcher.html Put voiceapp.html in the same directory.
+* Set the homepage of Google Chrome or w/e to file://where/you/put/the/launcher.html
+* Put voiceapp.html in the apps directory that is located where launcher.html is.

+The launcher should then detect present apps in the directory using JSON magic and give you a nice home screen, then you can hit Voiceapp and there you have it.

 ## Basically